Economic Exposure

 Economic exposure, also known as operating exposure, measures the risk that a company's market value will change due to the impact of unexpected exchange rate fluctuations on its future cash flows.

-Economic exposure is the deepest and most complex form of foreign exchange risk.
-While "transaction exposure" deals with the risk of a specific deal (e.g., "I need to pay 1 million Euros next month"), economic exposure deals with the fundamental health of the business model in a global market.
-It answers the question: "If the exchange rate shifts permanently, how will my business survive?"
-It is a measure of the sensitivity of the firm's future cash flows to exchange rate movements.
-Unlike other exposures that appear on the balance sheet, economic exposure is often invisible until it is too late.
-For example, if the US Dollar becomes very strong, US exports become expensive for the rest of the world.
-A US manufacturer might see its sales in Europe slowly dry up because European customers switch to cheaper local alternatives.
-Even if the US company has no outstanding invoices (no transaction exposure), its *future* revenue stream is shrinking.
-That is economic exposure.
-It is a strategic risk that affects the present value of the firm and its long-term competitive position.
+Economic exposure is the deepest and most complex form of foreign exchange risk facing modern global businesses.
+While more common forms like "transaction exposure" deal with the short-term risk of a single deal (for example, "I need to pay 1 million Euros next month"), economic exposure concerns the fundamental, long-term health of a business model in a competitive global market.
+It essentially answers a strategic question: "If the exchange rate shifts permanently, how will my entire business survive and thrive?"
+Technically, it is a measure of the sensitivity of a firm's future cash flows to unexpected exchange rate movements.
+Unlike other types of exposure that appear explicitly on the balance sheet as accounting entries, economic exposure is often invisible until it has already caused significant damage to a company's market position.
+For instance, if the US Dollar becomes significantly stronger, US-made exports become more expensive for the rest of the world.
+A manufacturer based in Ohio might see its sales in Europe slowly dry up because European customers find local alternatives to be more affordable.
+Even if the Ohio company has no outstanding invoices (zero transaction exposure), its future revenue stream is shrinking.
+This represents economic exposure—a strategic risk that directly impacts the present value of the firm and its long-term competitive edge in the global marketplace.

 Key Takeaways